 The right thumb is a compartment for memory cards.
 The camera supports two types of cards: CompactFlash (I & II) and XD Picture.
 When you open the card compartment camera signals this and blocks it until the lid will not close.
 As a user of Nikon DSLR cameras, I was easy to understand the interface with Olympus E-510.
 When you turn off the camera emits unusual sounds, this is SuperSonic Wave Filter system works shaking off the dust.
 It shakes off the dust from the sensor.
 I read that it works very well and shakes off the dust better than Nikon and Canon cameras.
 It is excellent, especially if you often change lenses.
 Also, when you turn on the camera, shake off the dust from the mirror, but it happens silently.

 The camera is equipped with a Li-Ion battery BLM-1.
 The battery lasts for about 600 shots in normal mode—the average charging time of about 5 hours.

 Olympus E-510 Sensor

 The camera features a 10 megapixel Live MOS sensor.
 It has a size of 17.3 x 13.0 mm and a crop factor of 2.
-This is certainly better than a superzoom, but cameras with APS-C sensor it loses.
-As a user of Nikon APS-C cameras well I can see the difference, for me the size of the sensor plays a key role in the selection of the camera.
-The depth of color that sensor can reproduce is 21.2 bit by version dxomark.com.
+This is certainly better than a superzoom, but cameras with an APS-C sensor lose.
+As a user of Nikon APS-C cameras, I can see the difference; for me, the size of the sensor plays a key role in the selection of the camera.
+The depth of color that the sensor can reproduce is 21.2 bit by version dxomark.com.